EldonGabriel/eldongabriel.github.io/_posts/2025-07-03-building-hands-on-cybersecurity-skills.md

 <center><h2>What I Gained from MICS</h2></center>

 The MICS experience was a one-of-a-kind **realistic cyber training** program.
-There were no pre-written answers—only—just open source curriculum and hands-on trial-and-error learning.
+There were no pre-written answers—just open source curriculum and hands-on trial-and-error learning.
 This approach helped me develop real-world practical skills in key areas like:

 ### OSINT & Reconnaissance
 - Created covert accounts and mindmaps from social media data